JuliaPraxis/Naming/guides/preference.md

 ### share your preference

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     Click the one that you prefer as the easiest to read correctly.
+     Click the style that is the easiest to see and correctly read.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     The click links to the gitter room recording preferences for that form.
+     You will link to a room in Gitter that can record your choice.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
      Type "yes" and `Enter` for gitter to record your preference.

 &nbsp;
  &nbsp;